Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

+For the numerical simulations, the system parameters were chosen as $\omega_e/2\pi = 5$ GHz, $\omega_m/2\pi = 4$ GHz, and $\Gamma/2\pi = 10$ MHz, which are typical in waveguide quantum electrodynamics.
+The optimal resonant light storage and retrieval process of a Gaussian probe pulse, $\Omega_p(t)=\Omega_p\exp(-t^2/2{\tau_s}^2)$, with $\Omega_p=0.001\Gamma$ and duration of $\tau_s=400$ ns, is illustrated in Fig. \ref{fig:2}(a).
+As the coupling field is adiabatically turned off, the probe pulse is mapped onto the coherence of the metastable state, demonstrating the dark state transfer mechanism.
+Fig. \ref{fig:2}(b) presents the efficiency $\eta$, defined as

-as a function of $\Omega_{\Phi}$ and $\beta$ under the ideal case where no dephasing or loss is considered.
-A near-100 \% efficiency is observed, indicating that the probe pulse is fully compressed into the atom.
-Notably, the full compression of the pulse is not solely due to the interference effect via the coupling light, but also results from the chiral interference effect.
-Otherwise, if the medium had only an optical depth of $D=4$, the maximum achievable efficiency would be limited to 75 \% \cite{gorshkov2007photon}.
+as a function of $\tau_s$ and $\Delta_p$ under ideal conditions (no dephasing or loss).
+Nearly 100\% efficiency is observed regardless of $\Delta_p$, confirming that the probe pulse is fully compressed into the atom provided that $\tau_s \gamma \gg 1$.
 The classical fidelity $\text{F}$, defined as the similarity between the retrieved and input pulses, is given by \cite{chen2013coherent}

 where $t'$ denotes the time of the maximum amplitude of the retrieved pulse.
-As shown in Fig. \ref{fig:storage_opt}(b), the fidelity also approaches unity.
-The optimized values of $\eta$ and $\text{F}$ indicate how to fine-tune the control parameters of $\Omega_{c}$, to achieve optimal storage and retrieval performance.
+As shown in Fig. \ref{fig:2}(b), the fidelity also approaches unity.
+Importantly, in the Raman regime, the magnitude of $g_{\Phi}$ scales with $\Delta_p$.
+While the storage bandwidth can still be increased, $g_{\Phi}$ is ultimately constrained by the bare coupling strength between the emitters and the memory qubit (see Appendix \ref{appendixA1}).
+Moreover, the adiabatic constraint is relaxed \cite{gorshkov2007photon2}, enabling shorter Gaussian pulses to be stored and retrieved perfectly, at the cost of requiring larger $g_{\Phi}$.

+We further evaluate the optimized storage and retrieval $\eta$ and $\text{F}$ by separately considering the effects of pure dephasing $\gamma_{\phi}$ and loss $\Gamma_m$.
+The results for the resonant case, obtained under the same probe pulse condition as in Fig. \ref{fig:2}(a), are shown in Fig. \ref{fig:3}.
+Notably, the results for Raman storage exhibit the same behavior.
+The theoretical dependence of $\eta$ on $\gamma_{\phi}$ in Fig. \ref{fig:3}(a), given by $\eta=(\Gamma/2\gamma)^2$ (see Appendix \ref{AppendixC}), agrees well with the numerical results.
+In Fig. \ref{fig:3}(b), the decay of $\eta$ is governed by the coherence time of the metastable state, with fitting results confirming an exponential decay.
+Nevertheless, $\text{F}$ remains near unity even in the presence of either decoherence source.